MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/using-wildcard-characters-in-string-comparisons.md

 mtps_version: v=office.15
 ---

-# Using Wildcard characters in string comparisons
+# Using wildcard characters in string comparisons

 **Applies to**: Access 2013, Office 2013